 Venus McFlytrap

-• Spectra Vondergeist: Daughter of ghosts, she can phase through walls and loves to spread gossip.
+Spectra Vondergeist: The snoopy daughter of ghosts, she can phase through walls like Kitty Pryde and loves to spread gossip.

-• Rochelle Goyle: Daughter of gargoyles, she’s strong and protective of the other students.
+Rochelle Goyle: The daughter of gargoyles, she’s strong and protective of the other students.
 She’s from Scaris, which I think is Paris in Monster High World.

-• Operetta: Daughter of the Phantom of the Opera, she has a passion for music and a rebellious streak.
+Operetta: The rebellious daughter of the Phantom of the Opera.
+She has a passion for music.

 After a four year hiatus, the Ash Ave Comic Book Club returns on Sunday, April 21st to discuss Tom King and Mitch Gerads’ latest work, The Winning Card.
 Originally serialized in the DC Comics anthology series Batman: The Brave and the Bold, King and Gerads pick up where their Riddler graphic novel left off, with a pivot to the Clown Prince of Crime.
 The Winning Card is a re-imagination of the first Joker story from Batman #1 in 1940, setting out to create a comic book that, as Mitch Gerads has stated, “actually scares you,” the reader.